 Of course I never found him.
 The lobby was awash with people arguing both the merits and shortcomings of the performance, and before long we were back in our seats to endure another two painful acts.

 Was I able to concentrate on the play?
 Hell no, not even if it was any good, which we’ve already established – it was not.
-All I could do it subtly look around the room for the form my peripheral vision had so quickly locked onto.
+All I could do was subtly look around the room for the form my peripheral vision had so quickly locked onto.
 At the second intermission I looked around again, no David Byrne, anywhere.
 As we were walking out, I figured he had thought as little of the performance as I did and left after the first act, something I wish I’d done.

 I got back to my apartment at Lehigh late that night to find Stuart sitting on the couch, studying and listening to none other than The Talking Heads.
 I came in, sat down and said, “Dude, you are not going to believe what happened to me today.”